karrywong/karrywong.github.io/_pages/about.md

 I am an experienced software testing engineer with a PhD in applied mathematics.
 Highlights:
 1. Proficient in Python, C/C++, and MATLAB.
 2. Research experience on computed tomography problems related to nuclear fusion at the National Ignition Facility in the Lawrence Livermore National Laboratory
-3. Intern experience as a software engineer on additive manufacturing features of commerical CAD/CAM software Fusion360 at Autodesk
+3. Intern experience as a software engineer on additive manufacturing features of commercial CAD/CAM software Fusion360 at Autodesk
 4. Doctoral research project on computational differential geometry, experience in algorithm development for shape analysis/comparison
 5. Passionate about learning foreign languages and travel around the world: I'm fluent in English, German, Chinese, and speak fairly good in Hebrew too!